mitanshi2004/dabba-tracker-admin/README.md

 # 📦 Dabba Tracker

-**Dabba Tracker** is a MERN-based delivery management system designed to track and manage tiffin (dabba) deliveries efficiently.
+**Dabba Tracker** is a Next.js based delivery management system designed to track and manage tiffin (dabba) deliveries efficiently.
 It includes separate portals for **Admins** and **Agents**, allowing admins to monitor deliveries and manage agents/customers seamlessly.

 ---